 He and a 19-year-old girl moved into a hillside pad she described as “a luxurious hobo castle’ with Arabian tapestries, goatskin rugs and a yard full of “dancing trees and smiling clover.”
-Manson fancied himself a “roving minstrel” and budding song writer.
+Manson fancied himself a “roving minstrel” and budding songwriter.
 His growing clan sang and played along with him.

-They left Haight-Ashbury April 12, 196S, in an old school bus, converted into living quarters for 14 young men and women — most of them women.
+They left Haight-Ashbury April 12, 1965, in an old school bus, converted into living quarters for 14 young men and women — most of them women.
 The bus broke down near Oxnard, and one rainy afternoon, they ducked into a ranch full of old movie sets.
 They were still living there when the slayings occurred.

 When deputies raided the place last August, shortly after the killings, and made arrests on prostitution and drug allegations, Manson moved his “family” into a canyon area populated by hippie-types near Death Valley.
 They set up headquarters in a ranch building in an isolated